udayakumar-s/ej2-angular-docs/ej2-angular/menu/use-case-scenarios.md

 ---
 layout: post
 title: Use case scenarios in Angular Menu component | Syncfusion
-description: Learn here all about Use case scenarios in Syncfusion ##Platform_Name## Menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Use case scenarios in Syncfusion Angular Menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Use case scenarios
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Use case scenarios in Angular Menu component